daiphuongngo/World-Sales-Analysis-Hadoop-Hive-HDFS-Zeppelin-Spark-SQL-Scala-Tableau-PowerBI/README.md

 WHERE a.Region = b.Region
 GROUP BY a.Region
 ```
---> Europe's Average Profit at 27% is the highest among all continents.

 ![Q13 - Orren's solution on pie chart](https://user-images.githubusercontent.com/70437668/139509118-49ccd97a-31a5-40bf-9f35-bd668d27e906.png)

+The Pie chart demonstrates that Europe and Sub-Saharan Africa took half of the worldwide Total Profit.
+Europe's Average Profit at 27% is the highest among all continents.
+Thefore, it is proven that Europe would be the most profitable Region.